everpress-co/mailster/README.md

 - improved: Autocompletion on conditions
 - deprecated: legacy forms
 - The Newsletter Homepage is now based on blocks and block forms

+### 3.3.12

+- fixed: deprecated notice on subscribers detail page for php 8.2+
+- fixed: warning on activation if update state is not clear
+- fixed: warnings when trying to resize SVG images in email
+- improved: subscribers detail page

 ### 3.3.11